Referee Alan Maloney Tells HS Wrestler He Must Cut Dreadlocks or Forfeit Match

 Epitome of a team player ⬇️ A referee wouldn't allow Andrew Johnson of Buena @brhschiefs to wrestle with a cover over his dreadlocks.
 It was either an impromptu haircut, or a forfeit.
 Johnson chose the haircut, then won by sudden victory in OT to help spark Buena to a win. https://t.co/f6JidKNKoI

 Jenna West of Sports Illustrated noted Johnson arrived for the 120-pound match with his hair covered in a wrap, but Maloney still insisted he cut off his dreadlocks in order to compete.
+As noted by Matthew Stanmyre of NJ Advance Media, it appears Maloney didn't give Johnson the option of wrestling with his hair in a wrap "like many other wrestlers with long hair."

-In 2016, he allegedly directed a racial slur at African American referee Preston Hamilton during a social event for officials, per Mark Trible of the Courier-Post.
+In 2016, Maloney allegedly directed a racial slur at African American referee Preston Hamilton during a social event for officials, per Mark Trible of the Courier-Post.
 Hamilton said Maloney poked him in the chest and then used the slur before Hamilton tackled him to the ground.

 Maloney said he didn't remember using the epithet, but he believed the "accounts of witnesses who told him he said the word," according to Trible.